neha965/Paintings/README.md

-# Paintings
+# Paintings Data Analysis
-Data Analysis for Paintings present in museums using SQL to analyze online famous paintings data.

-This project will help the store understand its business growth by analyzing the music playlist database.
+Welcome to the Paintings Data Analysis project!
+This repository contains SQL scripts and queries for analyzing data about paintings present in various museums.
+The goal of this project is to provide insights into the distribution and popularity of paintings across different museums.

 # Database and Tools
 SQL Server